raalraan/LeStrat-Net/README.md

 If you want you can try installing tensorflow with conda and if it works this instructions could be shortened.

-TODO: use `environment.yml` if we do not mind enforcing conda usage.
+TODO: use `environment.yml` if we do not mind enforcing conda.

 ## Generating `matrix2py` using MadGraph